jessicapearlm/SearchEngineForResearchPublicationsOfVNRVJIET/README.md

 Here, we have added some publications data of the college into the database from the web application.
 The data used is the college publications data.

+## **MODULE-5: Help**

+The New Publication page features several parameters, which can sometimes be confusing for users.
+This module aims to clarify these parameters by providing users with a hands-on demonstration using sample entries, allowing for a more comprehensive understanding of how they work.

 # Steps to run the forked repository.
 >**_NOTE :_** Make sure your system have following installed before you run the project
 > - VSCode latest version